 FEMA held public meetings to discuss the pending changes to the floodplain maps and provided information on the following topics: Flood study/engineering; National Flood Insurance Program (NFIP) regulations and insurance requirements; risk assessment; property identification and digital mapping and the formal appeal process.
 Comments on the preliminary floodplain maps must be submitted by June, 2011 to the following address:

-Ronald J. Straka P.E., Utility Engineering Supervisor
+Ronald J. Straka P.E., Utility Engineering Manager

 City of Renton Surface Water Utility

 Renton hosted a public meeting on January 27, 2011.
 Presentation material is listed below.

 Revised FEMA Preliminary Floodplain Map for the City of Renton

 FEMA Preliminary Floodplain Map with panel numbers

 For preliminary flood insurance rate maps and flood insurance study information, click here.

 For additional flood information on the National Flood Insurance Program, click here.